FarmBot-Docs/farmbot-software/v14/Extras/troubleshooting/connectivity-codes.md

 # Code 26
 ```
 FarmBot and the browser are both connected to the internet (or have been recently).
 Try rebooting FarmBot and refreshing the browser.
 If the issue persists, something may be preventing FarmBot from accessing the message broker (used to communicate with your web browser in real-time).
-If you are on a company or school network, a firewall may be blocking port 5672 or 8883.
+If you are on a company or school network, a firewall may be blocking port 8883.
 ```

 **Corrective Action**: See [Code 10](#code-10)

 # Code 27
 ```
 FarmBot and the browser are both connected to the internet (or have been recently).
 Try rebooting FarmBot and refreshing the browser.
 If the issue persists, something may be preventing FarmBot from accessing the message broker (used to communicate with your web browser in real-time).
-If you are on a company or school network, a firewall may be blocking port 5672 or 8883.
+If you are on a company or school network, a firewall may be blocking port 8883.
 ```

 **Corrective Action**: See [Code 10](#code-10)